 HUMAN ASPECT OPERATIONS

-People Learn and develop Navigation
+People learn and develop Navigation

 Cargo operations

 Mooring

 Engineering

+Table 7.
+People learn and develop

 Learning is a fundamental survival mechanism of all mammalian species, and humans are particularly good at it.
 So the question for safety-critical organisations like the maritime industry is not whether people learn, but what they learn - and by what means.
 The answer to these questions is more - or less - in the control of their managers and employers.
 As a result, it is less - or more - of a danger to everybody concerned, for without the right guidance, people learn the wrong things.